 Go to our Contact Us page, choose Private Security, then choose Submit Documents and follow the instructions.

 An individual can submit an application without specifying a company affiliation.
 The application will process as normal, including all background checks, required documents and training required.
 The individual will be in a ready status, but will not receive a pocket card until affiliated to a business.
+Please note: If the registration is not affiliated to a licensed company within 2 years, the registration cannot be renewed, and the individual will need to reapply.

 Registered Owners, Managers, Shareholders will be able to log in to the system to verify employment.
+Please see Business Employment Verification for step by step instructions.

 Yes, you may request that your employer pay for your registration.
 Even if you have chosen employer pay, until the point that payment occurs, you will also have the option to pay for your own registration.

 Registered Owners, Managers, Shareholders will be able to log in to the system and will see the employee requests for company payment.
 You will then be able to choose to pay, or return that to the employee for payment.
+Please see Business Employment Verification for step by step instructions.

 Yes, all businesses in good standing will be able to utilize bulk payment.